RasuwanK/test/README.md

-# test
+# About
-For git training
+This is a test project